Theo-Rokas/AgileActorsApiAggregator/README.md

 ## Running the Tests

 Run these from the solution root.
-If the server is running, use a **separate terminal** for tests — otherwise the build will fail because the server locks the output binaries.
+If the server is running, use a **separate terminal** for tests, otherwise the build will fail because the server locks the output binaries.

 ```bash
 # Unit tests